ui-weppcloud/ui-weppcloud.github.io/QuickStart.md

 Baseflow is simulated both at the watershed outlet and within the stream network if the upslope area above a point in the stream network is greater than user defined critical watershed area.
 The default critical area is 1.0 ha.
 This value should be assigned a larger magnitude in more arid locations.

 ### Pollutant Processing

 This is an optional selection that allows users to estimate a pollutant based on known concentrations provided by the user.
 The estimates are simplistic and do not account for sorption, desorption, mineralization, or immobilization.
 They only provide rough estimates of the pollutant being transported by both water (via surface runoff, lateral flow, and baseflow) and sediments.

 ### FAO Penman-Monteith

+FAO 56 Penman-Monteith method for reference and actual evapotranspiration (ET) developed by Allen et al. (1998) (Wu and Dun, 2004)

+## Run WEPP

+Once the user selects all the soil, management, and climate options, all the necessary input files are automatically created for the user.
+At this stage the user can run the WEPP model, which will wake anywhere between a few seconds, for smaller watersheds and several minutes or even an hour, for larger watersheds.
+The status bar should indicate the hillslopes being ran.
+Once successfully completed, the summary bar will provide information of the number of hillslopes ran and elapsed time.
+If one or more input files are missing, the interface will error, alerting the user of the missing information.

+## WEPP Results

+### Watershed Loss Summary

+The Watershed Loss Summary output frame provides average annual simulated hydrologic and sediment yield metrics in three accessible tables from the watershed outlet, each hillslope (i.e. subcatchment) in the watershed, and each stream channel in the watershed, respectively.

+The watershed loss results at the outlet include both absolute mass and volume-based metrics as well as normalized mass and volume output per unit upslope watershed area including:

+-	average annual precipitation
+-	water discharge (streamflow from the watershed outlet)
+-	total hillslope sediment loss
+-	total channel sediment loss
+-	sediment discharge at the watershed outlet (net sediment yield delivered to the watershed outlet)
+-	an overall sediment deliver ratio defined as the total sediment loss from the hillslopes divided by the total sediment discharge at the watershed outlet

+The _Average Annual Summary for Subcatchments_ table provides information on:

+-	hillslope id (both WEPP and Topaz based ID numbers)
+- landuse ID number
+-	soil MUKEY ID
+-	hillslope length
+-	hillslope area
+-	runoff
+-	soil loss (i.e. detachment or erosion rate mass/hillslope area)
+-	sediment deposition
+-	sediment yield (i.e. mass of sediment delivered to the outlet of the hillslope)

+The _Average Annual Summary for Channels_ table provides hydrologic and sediment transport metrics for each channel

+### Return Periods Report

+Understanding the variability and risk of soil erosion is critical for forest managements.
+This section reports return period assessment for precipitation depth, runoff, peak discharge, 10-min and 30-min peak intensity, and sediment yield using the Weibull plotting position method based on annual maximum series.

+### Sediment Delivery Report

+Provides information regarding the delivery of sediment at the outlet, from the channels, and from the hillslopes.
+This report also provides class particle size fractions.

+### Water Balance Report

+The Average Annual Report provides major water balance components of each hillslope:
+-	precipitation
+-	ET (transpiration + evapotranspiration)
+-	surface runoff
+-	subsurface lateral flow
+-	deep seepage

+### Daily Streamflow (Runoff + Subsurface Lateral Flow + Baseflow) Graph

+This figure shows the contribution of daily runoff, subsurface lateral flow, and baseflow to streamflow averaged over hillslopes in a watershed.

+### Observed Data Model Fit

+TODO @roger_lew

+## Export Functionality

+## Download project as Zip Archive

+Once the WEPP model runs are completed, the user can download all the input and output files as a zip archive, which contains several folders with all the maps and data used in the analysis.